 Cognitive Assessment for Fibromyalgia Patients (CAB-FB)

-Please confirm that the use of cognitive training and assessment is for your patients.
 You are going to create a patient management account.
-This account is designed to give your patients access to CogniFit evaluations and training
+This account is designed to give your patients access to CogniFit evaluations and training.

 * Assessment licenses can be used for any type of assessment